-You can do this in a variety of ways, including jotting things down in a blank Moleskine notebook, a gratitude journal, or an app on your phone.
-You can automatically track your productivity with RescueTime and Zapier as well:
+You can do this in a variety of ways, including jotting things down in a blank notebook, a gratitude journal, or an app on your phone.
+Or you could automatically track your productivity with a time-tracking app and Zapier.

 Add new rows to Google Sheets with daily RescueTime summary reports

-It’s easy to take your work to bed, making it difficult to fall asleep as you mull over job-related problems.
+It's easy to take your work to bed, making it difficult to fall asleep as you mull over the stack of paperwork waiting on your desk or the disagreement you had with a coworker.
 Clearing your head before sleep allows you to put aside the challenges of the day and ready your mind to shut down.
 There are numerous ways to do this, including: